FHA Home Loan

 An FHA loan is a mortgage insured by the Federal Housing Administration (FHA).
 These loans are designed for low-to-moderate-income borrowers who may have lower credit scores or who have limited savings.

 While FHA loans are often associated with first-time homebuyers, any eligible borrower can proceed with an FHA loan application.
-To qualify, borrowers must have a credit score of at least 500, a debt-to-income ratio of 43% or less, and a small downpayment of at least 3.5% for credit scores of 580 or higher.
-For those with credit scores between 500-579, a 10% downpayment is typically required.
+To qualify, borrowers must have a credit score of at least 580, a debt-to-income ratio of 43% or less, and a small downpayment of at least 3.5% for credit scores of 580 or higher.